iigonzoii/music_camp/README.md

 ## Deployment through Render.com

-First, recall that Vite is a development dependency, so it will not be used in production.
+First, recall that Vite is a development dependency, so it will not be used in .
 This means that you must already have the __dist__ folder located in the root of your __react-vite__ folder when you push to GitHub.
 This __dist__ folder contains your React code and all necessary dependencies minified and bundled into a smaller footprint, ready to be served from your Python API.